By Elizabeth Winter

 TRADITIONAL WELCOMES

 Wallam was welcomed to Samoa through a traditional ‘ava ceremony.
-The cornerstone of Samoan hospitality, the ceremony symbolises respect and a warm welcome to guests.
-Through sharing a ceremonial drink made from the ‘ava plant, the ceremony is accompanied by traditional oratory to highlight special occasions.
+Significant in Samoan culture, the ceremony symbolises respect and a warm welcome to guests.
+After sharing a ceremonial drink made from the ‘ava plant, traditional speeches are made to highlight the special occasion.

-Wearing a traditional lavalava for the ceremony, Wallam expressed gratitude to receive this welcome to Samoa.
+Wearing a traditional lavalava (sarong) for the ceremony, Wallam expressed gratitude to receive this welcome to Samoa.

 “From the ‘ava ceremony, I can see how much the One Netball program means to the Samoan community and how much they appreciate someone from the Australian Diamonds coming over and helping out with the clinics, and I’m really excited to engage with the community here,” she said.